 If you’re unfamiliar with what integrated health is, check out this previous blog post.
 In it, we discuss what makes up integrated health and why it’s important to employees and their employers.

 Benefit #1: Data-Driven Personalization

 Pulling information in from health risk assessments, biometrics results, behavioral data, claims, and more, it’s possible to create profiles of each employee.
-With these profiles, integrated health solution vendors like SentryHealth can guide employees toward the programs, resources, or services that will have the greatest impact on their health.
+With these profiles, care navigation vendors like SentryHealth can guide employees toward the programs, resources, or services that will have the greatest impact on their health.
 And because all of this happens within one solution, everything is well-coordinated and seamless for the employee.

 Benefit #2: Enhanced Care Coordination, Collaboration & Management

 Another important benefit of integrated health management is seamless, person-centered care.
 As we said earlier, point solutions don’t talk to each other, so they never really get a chance to see the “big picture” of a person.
 That means there could be things that get missed, gaps in care that aren’t filled, and outcomes could suffer.